Counter-Disinformation Data Platform: privacy notice

 Who is responsible for collecting data?

-The Counter-Disinformation Data Platform has been developed to support the UK government’s efforts to counter disinformation online.
+The CDDP is operated by DSIT to support the UK Government’s efforts to counter disinformation online.
 The CDDP aims to improve cross-government disinformation analysis capabilities allowing the UK to better understand and mitigate the potential threats posed by disinformation.

-DCMS is the controller for the personal information we process under UK GDPR, unless otherwise stated.
+For the purposes of the UK GDPR, DSIT is the controller for any personal information processed, unless otherwise stated.

-What is the purpose for which we collect personal data?
+What is the purpose for which DSIT collect personal data?

 To help us analyse the disinformation threats online, we collect content from publicly available social media platforms.
 The purpose of our work is to conduct an evidence-based approach to countering harmful disinformation online, through aggregated analysis of publicly available information on social media sites.
 We can generally achieve our purpose without processing personal data, but the content we review may include the names and opinions of individuals.
 It may also incidentally include personal data that may be embedded within material that you or others may have published on those sites (for example usernames, social media handles, contact information, personal data embedded within comments or metadata).
 In some cases, this may include special categories of personal data such as political or philosophical opinions.
 See What is the legal basis for processing data below for more information.